deephyper/benchmark/lib/JAHSBench/README.md

 [Evaluation Protocol](https://automl.github.io/jahs_bench_201/evaluation_protocol)
 for more details.

+**For multiobjective problems:**
-For multiobjective runs, we recommend a reference point of ``(val_acc = 0, latency=10, size_MB=100)``, as discussed in [this GitHub issue](https://github.com/automl/jahs_bench_201/issues/19).
+In their original benchmark, no recommended reference point is given, as discussed in
+[this GitHub issue](https://github.com/automl/jahs_bench_201/issues/19).
+Since we have already modified the original problem, we have taken the liberty of assigning a reference point.
+This reference point was chosen to include all true solutions for the ``latency`` and ``size_MB`` objectives.
+These values were chosen by observing the true Pareto front for the raw data.
+However, we have purposefully created a lower bound on the "interesting range" for the ``valid-acc`` objective, which is higher than it was before.
+In particular, no accuracies less than 95% will be considered when computing hypervolume scores for the Fashion MNIST or CIFAR-10 datasets, and no accuracies less than 98% are considered for the colorectal screening dataset.

-To evaluate hypervolume with this reference point, use our metrics
+To evaluate hypervolume with these reference points, use our metrics as shown below

 ```python